chandannaidu6/Object-detection/README.md

 # Object-detection
-Object detection is performed using YOLOV4
+Object detection is performed using YOLOv4 model architecture